Varahi

-Varahi (वाराही, IAST:) is one of the Matrikas, a group of seven mother goddesses in the Hindu religion who bears the head of a sow.
+Varahi (वाराही, IAST:) is one of the Matrikas, a group of seven mother goddesses in the Hindu religion who has the face of a sow.
 In Nepal, she is called Barahi.
 In Rajasthan and Gujarat, she is venerated as Dandini.

-Varahi is more commonly venerated in the sect of the Goddess-oriented Shaktism, but also in Shaivism (devotees of Shiva) and Vaishnavism (devotees of Vishnu).
+Varahi is more commonly venerated in the sect of the Mother Goddess-oriented Shaktism, but also in Shaivism (devotees of Shiva) and Vaishnavism (devotees of Vishnu).
 She is usually worshipped at night, using secretive Vamamarga Tantric practices.
 Her forms can be seen in Buddhism as well, like the Buddhist goddesses Vajravārāhī and Marichi.

 Legend

 According to the Shumbha-Nishumbha story of the Devi Mahatmya from the Markandeya Purana, the Matrikas appear as shaktis (feminine powers) from the bodies of the gods.
-The scriptures say Varahi was created from Varaha.
+The scriptures say Varahi devi was created from Varaha.
 She has a boar form, wields a chakra (discus) and fights with a sword.
 After the battle described in the scripture, the Matrikas dance – drunk on the demons' blood.